raspberrypilearning/music-player/en/step_5.md

 --- task ---

-Click on the Logic block menu again and drag out a comparison `0=0` block.
-Place it inside the `true` part of the `if.. true.. then.. else` block.
+Click on the Logic block menu again and drag out a comparison `0 = 0` block.
+Place it inside the `<true>` part of the `if.. true.. then.. else` block.

 --- /task ---